LukaszRyczek/starships/README.md

 ## Ecosystem Games

-### 1. **Starship Wars** 🚀
+### 1. **Crypto Commando** 🚀

-- **Genre:** Real-time PvP space shooter.
+- **Genre:** Real-time PvP shooter.
-- **Gameplay:** Players pilot customizable starships in live, skill-based battles.
+- **Gameplay:** Players face off in real-time, skill-based arena fights.
 - **Mechanics:**
-  - Direct duels and free-for-all arenas.
+  - Intense 1v1 duels and free-for-all shooter arenas.
-  - Earn $CLASH by defeating opponents.
+  - Earn our native token by eliminating opponents.
-  - Losers' staked tokens are burned, winner claims the rest.
+  - Players contribute tokens to the prize pool; winner takes it all, losers’ share is burned.
-- **Status:** Beta version launching soon.
+- **Status:** Beta version live.

-### 2. **Crypto Bubbles** ⚪

-- **Inspired by:** Agario, but designed for on-chain PvP.
-- **Gameplay:**
-  - Each player controls a bubble.
-  - Consume smaller players, grow in size, and survive.
-  - Every time you devour another bubble, you claim their staked $CLASH.
-  - When you are eliminated, your tokens are instantly burned — no mercy.
-- **Objective:** Outlast the competition, accumulate $CLASH, and reduce circulating supply through survival.
+- **Objective:** Expand into diverse PvP games, including shooters, racing, strategy battles, and arena brawlers.

 ---

 ## Vision & Roadmap

-**Onchain Wars is more than a game — it’s a vision for the next evolution of Web3 gaming.**
+**Onchain Wars is more than a gaming platform — it’s a vision for the next evolution of Web3 gaming.**

 ### Key Pillars

 - **Deflationary Ecosystem:**
   All games in Onchain Wars enforce token burns.
-No inflation, no endless handouts. $CLASH becomes scarcer over time.
+No inflation, no endless handouts.
+Our native token becomes scarcer over time.

 - **Skill-Driven:**
   No "pay-to-win", no “idle yield”.
 Only gameplay ability determines earnings.

 - **Continuous Development:**
   New games, features, and competitive modes shipped frequently.

 - **Community Governance:**
   The future of the platform will be decided by the most active participants.

-### Roadmap Highlights

-- [x] Token Launch & Fair Distribution
-- [x] Mainnet Deployment & Audited Contracts
-- [x] Starship Wars Beta Release
-- [ ] Crypto Bubbles Game Launch
-- [ ] On-chain Tournament System
-- [ ] Treasury Governance dApp
-- [ ] Mobile Support & Expansion
+---

+**Launch Strategy and Development Plan**

+In the first half of **July 2025**, we will launch our native token, along with the release of our first game, **Crypto Commando**, initially in an *off-chain* version.
+This approach allows us to test player reception, identify and fix bugs, and collect valuable feedback **before players begin wagering tokens in-game**.

+In the **second half of July**, we plan to implement Solana Web3 integration in the game.
+This will enable wallet connections and allow players to fund their in-game accounts with our token.
+Players will be able to compete for real stakes — contributing tokens to a shared pool, with the winner taking the prize.

+At this stage, the core gameplay mode will be **fair match**, where all players have equal chances.
+There is no pay-to-win progression: character upgrades are limited to temporary in-game drops or choosing one of six weapon types in the menu.
+These weapons can be obtained using diamonds earned in gameplay — by defeating AI opponents or winning matches.

+Currently, diamonds serve purely as **off-chain in-game currency**.

+The next development step is planned for **August 2025**, when we will implement NFT assets in the game — including new characters and weapons.
+This will introduce a new mode called **open match**, where all players can join regardless of upgrades, but there is potential to face stronger opponents who hold NFT-based enhancements.

+Additionally, by the end of August, we plan to release **Crypto Commando** on both the **App Store** and **Google Play**.

+Finally, **September 2025 and beyond** will focus on developing new games in the ecosystem and expanding to other chains, such as **Polygon** and **BNB Chain**.

 ---